 Concrete is one of the most durable materials used in construction today.
-From ancient Roman structures that still stand after millennia to modern-day sidewalks and driveways, concrete’s longevity is a testament to its strength.
-However, the lifespan of concrete can vary significantly based on several factors.
+From ancient Roman structures that still stand after millennia to modern-day footpaths and driveways, concrete’s longevity is a testament to its strength.
+However, the lifespan of concrete can vary significantly based on the type of project, site conditions, installation quality and maintenance.

 Let’s explore how long concrete lasts on average in Australia and what influences its durability.